Office: Kirby 315

 Areas of Expertise: Terrorism, Irregular Warfare, Intelligence, Globalization

-Thomas Brister is an Associate Teaching Professor in the Department of Politics and International Affairs at Wake Forest University.
-He received his undergraduate degree at Georgetown University, and his Ph.D. at the University of Virginia.
-His courses focus on international politics, with special interests in terrorism and counterterrorism, intelligence, and globalization.
-He also serves as faculty advisor for the Wake Forest Model United Nations Club, and has been faculty director for the Wake Forest Summer Program in Fez, Morocco and the Worrell House Semester Program in London.
-In addition to coordinating the Great Decisions Speaker Series each spring, he also serves as faculty advisor for several student organizations, and has been faculty director for the Wake Forest Summer Program in Fez, Morocco and the Worrell House Semester Program in London.
+Thomas Brister is a Teaching Professor in the Department of Politics and International Affairs at Wake Forest University.
+He received his undergraduate degree at Georgetown University and his Ph.D. at the University of Virginia.
+His courses focus on international politics, with special interests in irregular warfare, intelligence, globalization, and nationalism.
+He also serves as faculty advisor for the Wake Forest Model United Nations Club and Chi Psi Fraternity, along with coordinating the Great Decisions Speaker Series each spring.
+In addition, he has been faculty director for the Wake Forest Summer Program in Fez, Morocco, the Worrell House Semester Program in London, and Resident Professor with the Wake Washington Program in Washington, D.C.

 Member, Omicron Delta Kappa, Wake Forest University;